compbiocore/Workflows_on_OSCAR/README.md

 ### Important Nextflow commands

-- a.)
-To be able to run Nextflow commands, first type: `nextflow_start`
+- `nextflow_start` makes it so you're able to run Nextflow commands
-   - **NOTE:** The above command enters you into an environment where you can run Nextflow.
+   - **NOTE:** The above command enters you into an environment where you can run Nextflow commands.
 You can use the `nextflow_start` command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any `nextflow run` commands you use in the script.
-- b.)
-To exit out of the Nextflow workflow session, just type `quit_workflow`.
-If you run this, you will b etaken out of your session and unable to run Nextflow commands.
-You do not need to put this in your sbatch scripts, if using Nextflow that way.
+- `quit_workflow` exits you out of the Nextflow working session you entered into.
+If you run this, you will be taken out of your session and unable to run any Nextflow commands until you run `nextflow_start` again.
+Note that you do not need to put this command in your sbatch scripts.
-- c.)
-To uninstall (delete) Nextflow and all its commands, type: `nextflow_remove`
+- `nextflow_remove` uninstalls (deletes) Nextflow and all its commands (i.e., `nextflow_start`, `nextflow run`, `nextflow_remove`)

 # Snakemake